Home Warranty Contractor Networks: How They Work & What to Expect

 For Contractors: Joining a Home Warranty Network

-If you're a service contractor considering joining a warranty network, here's what you need to have ready:
+If you're a service contractor considering joining a warranty network, here's what you'll need ready in 2026:

 • Valid state trade license (current and active)